THE FACTS ON BREAST AUGMENTATION

 Thereby, the FDA requires that MRI’s should be performed every three years in order to identify any rupture of these silicone implants which can in a silent fashion.

-Saline implants are still the goal standard and hallmark of typical patients.
+Saline implants are still the gold standard and hallmark of typical patients.
 Saline implants are high profile implants which reduce the rippling by increasing the AP projection and reducing the diameter of the bag.
 The implants are fuller and less wide and therefore give a sexier, full appearance without being matronly and make the woman appear flatter and wider.

 Dr. Linder performs breast augmentation using the periareolar approach and the dual plane technique, whether it is silicone or saline.
 Saline implants usually will require mammograms with women of 35 years and older or every year over the age of 40.
 If a woman has a family history of breast cancer, she may require a mammogram and/or ultrasound be performed prior to the age of 35.